 Everything is fun and games until your curtains end up stained!
 This cotton candy cake might look sweet, yummy, and innocent… But the creation of these photos is another story.
-A couple weeks ago we created this festive cake to show off the concrete cake stand from our upcoming book.
+A couple of weeks ago we created this festive cake to show off the concrete cake stand from our newest book.
 It was a tasty project that quickly got messy.
 I don’t blame the cake though.
 This cotton candy cake is a really fun way to update a birthday party and serve a little something sweet and new.

-A sweet little 2 year old happened to be on set that day and innocently locked the back door on us.
+A sweet little two-year-old happened to be on set the day we shot this and innocently locked the back door on us.
 It would have been complete panic if we didn’t burst out in laughter as she was grabbing cotton candy balls off the cake and devouring them.
 She would run to the door while we jumped and loudly gabbed on about unlocking the door, mimicking to her what to do.

 Cotton Candy Cake

 Wash the base, allow it to dry, and cover it in pink icing.
 Before the icing sets take balls of cotton candy and roll them onto the base of the cake.

 To serve the cake simply pull the cotton candy off for a birthday treat that may get a little messy, and everyone will love.

 (Photography © A Subtle Revelry by Erin Holland)